ciebaisf2017/Lab/w05/d02/instructor/rafa/check-in/readme.md

 ##### Part2: Answer the following Questions:

 1. what is a module in Node?
+   Module a pre-write code that allow us to work with in our runtime environment

-2. What version of node are you running?
+2. What version of node are you running? v6.6.0
 3. What is the node console and how can you use it to calculate the square root of 81?
+   It allows us to ina
 4. Are JSON and JavaScript Objects the same thing?
 Explain.

 # Deliverables